ffedox/parallel-wikipedia/README.md

 ## Getting the code

-You can download a copy of all the files in this repository by cloning the [git](https://git-scm.com/) repository:
+A copy of all the files can be downloaded by cloning the [git](https://git-scm.com/) repository:

     git clone https://github.com/ffedox/pbr